livingdocsIO/documentation/reference-docs/server-configuration/teaser-preview-config.md

         // target parameter.
 The resolved source value will then get set on the
         // content object.
         // If you omit this, the resolved source value will get set on the directive
         // "as is".
-This is useful when targeting `doc-text` directives
+This is useful when targeting `doc-editable` directives
         target: 'params.mediaId'
       }
     ]